ONLYOFFICE/onlyoffice-chamilo/README.md

 Return to the plugin list, select the ONLYOFFICE plugin, and click Enable the selected plugins.

-## Configuring Chamilo ONLYOFFICE integration plugin
+## Configuring ONLYOFFICE plugin for Chamilo

 On the Plugins page, find ONLYOFFICE and click _Configure_.
 You'll see the _Settings_ page.
 Enable the plugin and specify the _Document Server address_.